Trump orders aides to prepare for extended blockade on Iran — as Tehran’s economy collapses

 "The move comes as the Islamic Republic’s economy is in a death spiral."

-✕ Editorializing: The phrase 'Iran is at its weakest point' is presented as a quote but attributed vaguely to an economist in a way that reads as narrative endorsement rather than neutral reporting.
+✕ Editorializing: The phrase 'Iran is at its weakest point' is presented as a quote but functions as an assertion without critical examination, advancing a narrative of U.S. triumphalism.

 "According to Iran’s central bank."